Fundraise Insider Research

 Methodology and Exclusions

-This analysis draws on Fundraise Insider weekly funding records covering January 2025 through early June 2026.
+This analysis draws on Fundraise Insider weekly funding records covering January 2025 through July 2026.
 YC backed companies were identified through investor attribution naming Y Combinator among each company's top investors.

-Records before 2025 lack investor attribution in the source data and fall outside this report.
-Figures describe last known rounds within the window and do not represent cumulative capital raised by each company over its lifetime.
+Each company is counted once, by its most recent round in the window.
+Figures therefore describe last known rounds and do not represent cumulative capital raised by each company over its lifetime.